Happiness is... sunshine, a model, and an X20!

 Introduction

-Ethos is a wonderfully flexible operating system, however if you've come from another brand like Futaba or Spektrum it may seem a little strange at first.
+Ethos is a wonderfully flexible operating system, however if you've come from another brand it may seem a little strange at first - even though it's quite simple.
 My aim with this article is to explain how Ethos works, and to give you the knowledge needed to design your own setups from scratch.
 So let's get started…

-- The Mixers layer reads the stick positions, applies any mixing, and calculates the commands for each channel.
+- The Mixers layer reads the stick positions and applies any mixing.
 This layer is where you define the control logic.

-- The Outputs stage is where channel values are converted to PWM values representing actual servo deflections.
+- The Outputs stage is where adjustments are made to servo centre and limits.
 This layer is where you account for linkage geometry.

 The ability to consider control logic and geometry separately is one of the great strengths of Ethos.
 Don't worry if this doesn't make much sense yet - it will 'click' when you start to program your models.